codefellows-401/ui-framework-project/README.md

 ### Overall Score and Comments
 #### Score (Out of 10): 9/10
 #### General Comments
 * Vue.js is an open-source JavaScript framework for building user interfaces and single-page applications.
+(MIT License)

+* Founded by Evan You in February, 2014.
+Latest release as of writing: 2.5.17.

+* 30.67 KB in production.
+279 KB in development.

 * Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable (i.e. in small chunks).